samzabala/framework/docs/sections/setup/customize.md

 - Set up The sass file that will be compiled into the stylesheet
 - Framework sass variables can be customized by declaring custom variables fist before integrating the framework

+EVRYTHING CAN BE CUSTOMIZED FIGHT ME

 You can refer to existing sass variables [here](../../../scss/import/_vars.scss)

+Although lengthy, most variables are values of what is described, if it don't make sense to you ask sam because she's the dumbass who built this

+woah i'm sam

-Note: All sass fariables in the list are required for the stylesheet to properly compile
+Note: All sass variables in the list are required for the stylesheet to properly compile
 Example:
 ```scss
 /*!